Pronunciation of 'venkateshwar'

 English (United States)

-A name referring to Lord Venkateshwara, a form of the Hindu deity Vishnu.
+A name referring to Lord Venkateshwara, a deity in Hinduism.

-A name derived from Sanskrit, referring to Lord Venkateshwara, a form of Vishnu worshipped in South India.
+A name derived from Sanskrit, referring to Lord Venkateshwara, a form of Lord Vishnu.